 Dr Amy Lawton

 Amy’s research interests broadly lie in tax and the environment.
 She is particularly interested in environmental taxation; clinical tax education and how tax is understood and perceived in the UK.
-Her recent work has explored how university students engage with a clinical education in tax, value creation in the UK, and how environmental taxation can be used to drive behavioral change in businesses in relation to energy consumption.
-Amy is an empirical researcher and her current project looks to how tax professionals perceive and understand taxes.
+Her recent work has explored clinical tax education, the status of tax education in UK higher education, how tax professionals perceive taxation, and how environmental taxation can be used to drive behavioural change in businesses in relation to energy consumption.

 PhD Supervision Interests